Agoric/documentation/main/glossary/README.md

 [purses](#purse) and [payments](#payment).
 They represent things like currency, stock, and the abstract right to participate in a particular exchange.

 An amount is comprised of a [brand](#brand) with an [value](#value).
-For example, "4 quatloos" is an amount with a value of "4" and a brand of the imaginary currency "quatloos".
+For example, "4 Quatloos" is an amount with a value of "4" and a brand of the imaginary currency "Quatloos".

 **Important**: Amounts are *descriptions* of digital assets, not the actual assets.
 They have no intrinsic value.
 For example, to make you an offer to buy a magic sword in a game,